clrfund/monorepo/docs/admin.md

 # Running clr.fund instance on Goerli

-This document describes deployment and administration of clr.fund contracts using [hardhat console](https://hardhat.org/guides/hardhat-console.html).
+This document describes deployment and administration of clr.fund contracts using [hardhat console](https://hardhat.org/guides/hardhat-console.html) on the Linux platform.

 For example, to start a hardhat console configured for the Goerli network: